 By sharing important information such as how your experience made you feel and what you wish had happened instead, we can help businesses learn what to avoid and how to improve the way they serve and engage with you, and other customers like you in the future.
-If you give us permission to share your complaint or compliment publicly, it will be displayed on the specific company profile page.
+If you give us permission to share your experience publicly, it will be displayed on the specific company profile page.
 This shows how a company is doing in different service areas and more importantly what they can do to be even better and contribute to positive change for consumers.

 You can trust our figures and rankings not to be influenced by sponsorship or advertising because we are completely impartial and do not operate on behalf of the companies on this site.